Yandex Cloud

 • Security groups for the cluster network traffic.
 You may need to additionally set up security groups to be able to connect to the cluster.

-12. Under Hosts, select the parameters for the DB hosts created with the cluster.
+12. Under Hosts, configure the settings for the cluster’s database hosts.
 By default, each host is created in a separate subnet.
-To select a specific subnet for a host, click .
+To select a specific subnet for a host, click next to it.

 • Backup start time (UTC): Time interval during which the cluster backup starts.
 Time is specified in 24-hour UTC format.
 The default time is 22:00 - 23:00 UTC.

 • Retention period for automatic backups, days: Retention period for automatic backups.
-If an automatic backup expires, it is deleted.
+Backups are automatically deleted once their retention period expires.
 The default is 7 days.
 For more information, see Backups.

-Changing the retention period affects both new automatic backups and existing backups.
+Changing the retention period affects both new and existing automatic backups.
 For example, the initial retention period was 7 days.
-The remaining lifetime for a backup with this period is 1 day.
-When the retention period increases to 9 days, the remaining lifetime for this backup is 3 days.
+A specific automatic backup has 1 day of remaining lifetime.
+If you increase the retention period to 9 days, that backup’s remaining lifetime becomes 3 days.

-Automatic cluster backups are stored for a specified number of days whereas manually created ones are stored indefinitely.
-After a cluster is deleted, all backups persist for 7 days.
+Automatic cluster backups are stored for a specified number of days, while manually created ones are stored indefinitely.
+After a cluster is deleted, all its backups are retained for 7 days.

 • Maintenance window: Maintenance window settings: